The 6 best AI help desk software platforms for 2026

 Cons:

-• It might not scale well for large support teams that need more powerful features.
+- It might not scale as effectively for very large support teams that need more specialized enterprise features.

 Pricing: The Pro plan, which includes AI, starts at $49/user/month (billed annually).